2002 Massachusetts elections: Ballot measures

 There were three statewide ballot questions, all initiatives, which Massachusetts voters considered in this election.
-There were also various local ballot questions around the Commonwealth.
+There were also various local ballot questions around the commonwealth.

 Question 1

 Abolishing the state income tax.
 A law to eliminate any state personal income tax for income or other gain realized on or after July 1, 2003.

 Question 2

 English Language Education in Public Schools Initiative: Abolishing bilingual education and replacing it with a one-year program of rapid English immersion.
 A law that would require that, with limited exceptions, all public-school children must be taught all subjects in English.

 Question 3

 Taxpayer funding for Clean Elections.
-A non-binding question relative to the funding of political campaigns for public office.
+A non-binding question relative to the funding of political campaigns for public office, with the "no" vote indicating voters were not in favor of publicly funded elections.
+This was a reversal of opinion against the Clean Elections Law passed by voter referendum in 1988.
+The law was repealed by the legislature as part of the 2003 state budget.
+The legislature had refused to fund the law, which prompted state courts to order the sale of a disused state hospital, state-owned automobiles, and desks and sofas in the offices of legislative leaders Thomas M. Finneran, Salvatore F. DiMasi, and Joseph F. Wagner.